Record of Lodoss War: Advent of Cardice

-Record of Lodoss War: Advent of Cardice (Record of Lodoss War in North America and Europe) is an action role-playing game developed by Neverland for the Dreamcast.
-It was released in Japan on June 29, 2000; in Europe on December 15, 2000; and in North America on March 14, 2001.
-Based on the anime series of the same name, it would be the only Lodoss video game to be released outside Japan until the release of Deedlit in Wonder Labyrinth 20 years later.
+is an action role-playing game developed by Neverland for the Dreamcast.
+It was released in Japan on 29 June 2000; in Europe on 15 December; and in North America on 14 March 2001.
+It's based on the fantasy novel series Record of Lodoss War.

 Gameplay

 At each experience level the player character's hit point capacity increases; however, other character statistics are based on the blacksmith's cash-in advancement system.
 The hero gathers mithrill and plaques for the blacksmith.
 When the hero supplies him with a plaque and the requisite amount of mithrill, the blacksmith enhances the hero's weapon or armor by inlaying it with mithrill runes.
 Each plaque is emblazoned with a magic spell which, when transcribed onto armor or a weapon, augment's a specific statistic.
 The spell on a "Strength +5" plaque increments the hero's strength statistic by five.
 As long as the hero provides enough mithrill, the blacksmith can transcribe the same spell repeatedly to compound the effect.
 However, when the hero finds new armaments, he does not have to spend more mithrill to transcribe spells all over again.
 This is because the blacksmith can transform old equipment to match newly obtained equipment.
 For example: When the player finds a better sword, the blacksmith can reforge the hero's current sword to replicate the new one, while retaining all previous inscriptions.
 Even so, the blacksmith cannot convert one type of armament (such as a helmet) into another (such as a battle axe).
 As the player progresses through the game world, mithrill becomes more readily available.
 There is also a traditional level and experience system in place, but it only increases the character's HP.